mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 [WARNING] For this reason, future Maven versions might no longer support building such malformed projects.
 ```

-To prevent this warning as well as potential future problems with your project, select the latest version of the Maven plugin in the project object model, `pom.xml`.
+To prevent this warning and potential future problems with your project, select the latest Maven plugin version in the project object model, `pom.xml`.

-For example, for the Maven compiler plugin, extend the `build` section of `pom.xml` with:
+For example, for the Maven compiler plugin, extend the `build` section of `pom.xml` with the following elements:

 ```xml
 <project>